 One after another, according to all the kinds of divisions that happen to exist.

-I no longer know how to decide who is referred to by the intersecting points of the net, but what other method could there be than this?
+I no longer know how to decide what is referred to by the intersecting points of the net, but what other method could there be other than this?

 One should have a book that can only be read while traveling.
 Only having a book that can also be read while traveling is boring.
 There is a proper place and time for everything, and something that can be tolerated anywhere is nothing more than a lackadaisical sham.

 The sort of book made to be read while traveling would surely be similar to something like “The Book That Can Be Read In 2 Minutes While Doing A Handstand,” which would of course be a book that has been written to be read while doing a handstand.
 If such a book were read while not doing a handstand, then the meaning of it would elude the reader.
 Naturally, they would be able to open the book and run their eyes across the characters on the page at any time—but the reading experience would be incomparable to that of reading while doing a handstand.
 It would surely be a story that cleverly makes use of the blood that rushes to the reader’s head.
 By applying this line of thought, one could easily create moments like “The Revelation That Occurs When You Become Enraged.”

 It was something that occurred during the flight between Tokyo and Seattle.
 Resting on my knees was a copy of “A Confession To The People Who Have Three Arms,” which I had purchased at a kiosk.
 While I tried flipping through the pages, as usual none of the content made it into my mind.
 Whether by some fault of the speed at which the plane was traveling, the letters on the page had fallen slightly behind, and almost seemed to be hurriedly trying to catch up.
-Distracted by the letters’ panicked movements, rather than grasping the content of the book, I could only register that I was looking at a publication, and was unable to convince myself to continue reading.
+Distracted by the letters’ panicked movements, rather than grasping the content of the book, I could only register that I was looking at a publication, and was utterly unable to convince myself to continue reading.